US-CBP/cbp-style-guide/src/docs/components/stepIndicators.md

 ---
-title: "Step indicators"
+title: "Step Indicators"
-preview: false
 ---

 <div class="pl-pattern">
-<h3>Step indicators</h3>
+<h3>Step Indicators</h3>

-Step indicators are used to represent an ordered, sequential process.
-They can be used as navigation, or just as a visual indicator for where a user is within a process.
+The Step Indicator is a visual representation of a user’s progress through a set of steps in order to complete a specified process.
+This should be used when certain tasks are long and need to be broken up into manageable chunks.

 #### Horizontal